Does my child have autism?

 Autism Assessment at Toronto Psychological Services

-Toronto Psychological Services completes ASD Assessments to children and adolescents+ aged 3-21 years of age.
+Toronto Psychological Services completes ASD Assessments to individuals 3+ years of age.
 As Autism is a developmental disorder, it is important to minimize the delays in a child’s development.

 Early diagnosis and intervention reduce the impact of autism on a child’s life so if you suspect your child may have autism, contact us to begin the diagnosis process.